Healthy Homes Assessment Poukawa

 Rental Property Home Assessments Poukawa

-Areas of rental properties that are impacted by Healthy Homes Standards.
+The areas of rental property that are affected to Health Homes Standard.
 Healthy Homes Standards in Poukawa include each:

 • Living Room